-Supported by easier visitor visa policies , Chinese mothers even migrate in order to assist their children and to lay the foundations for long-term emigration overseas… This also means ultimately buy a house instead of renting as it’s a better long term investment.
-Here short term letting is also popular whilst students and their families weigh up their options overseas.
+Supported by easier visitor visa policies, Chinese mothers even migrate in order to assist their children and to lay the foundations for long-term emigration overseas… This also means ultimately buying a house instead of renting as it’s a better long-term investment.
+Here short-term letting is also popular whilst students and their families weigh up their options overseas.

-The flow of Chinese students studying overseas continue to grow and this trend investment trend is impacting across the globe from Palo Alto to Paris, Cambridge to California, and from New York to New South Wales.
+The flow of Chinese students studying overseas continues to grow and this trend of investment trend is impacting the globe from Palo Alto to Paris, Cambridge to California, and from New York to New South Wales.
 London is a key area for student accommodation growth with Chinese student numbers increasing by 10-15% year on year.

-There are several factors explaining why Chinese are obsessed with education abroad.
+There are several factors explaining why the Chinese are obsessed with education abroad.

-The Chinese students and their families criteria’s when looking at overseas schools and colleges are:
+The Chinese students and their family’s criteria when looking at overseas schools and colleges are:

-China has only 2 mainland universities in the worldwide TOP 100 when US has 39, UK has 16, nine for Germany, and six for Australia.
+China has only 2 mainland universities in the worldwide TOP 100 while the US has 39, the UK has 16, nine for Germany, and six for Australia.

-Chinese students take the gaokao exam which is the National Higher Education Entrance Examination (over 9 millions students took this on June 14) and the sole decider of where you go for higher education.
+Chinese students take the gaokao exam which is the National Higher Education Entrance Examination (over 9 million students took this on June 14) and is the sole decider of where you go for higher education.
 The Chinese college quota system is notoriously tough.
-Beiging University (referred to as ‘Běidà’ (北大) offers 84 places for every 10,000 Beijing students and 3 spots for every 10,000 students from heavily-populated provinces like Anhui and Sichuan, giving very little chance of access for thousands of able students.
+Beijing University (referred to as ‘Běidà’ (北大) offers 84 places for every 10,000 Beijing students and 3 spots for every 10,000 students from heavily-populated provinces like Anhui and Sichuan, giving very little chance of access for thousands of able students.